Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Indecomposable weight blocks of weight two

 \section{Indecomposable weight blocks of weight two}

 In this section, we assume that $r=3$ and consider the indecomposable core blocks of weight $2$.
-We begin by describing these blocks, and then use Corollary~\ref{PutTogether} to compute the decomposition matrices.
-If $\blam=\Pt(B,M)$ recall the relation between $\wt(M)$ and $\wt(\blam)$ described in Lemma~\ref{WeightMatch}.
+The aim of the section is to prove Theorem~\ref{MainTheorem2}, that is to give a closed formula for the decomposition numbers.
+We begin by describing the Specht modules that appear in these blocks and determining which of them are indexed by Kleshchev multipartitions.
+We then use Corollary~\ref{PutTogether} to compute the column of the decomposition matrix corresponding to each Kleshchev multipartition; these results are given in Theorem~\ref{MainTheorem}.
+Using this theorem, we are able to prove Theorem~\ref{MainTheorem2}.

+If $\blam=\Pt(B,M)$ recall the relation between $\wt(M)$ and $\wt(\blam)$ described in Lemma~\ref{WeightMatch}; in particular recall that $\wt(\blam)$ is independent of $B$.
+In Proposition~\ref{IndecompTwoBlocks} below, we want to find the matrices $M \in \check\M$ such that if $\blam=\Pt(B,M)$ then $S^\blam$ belongs to an indecomposable core block of weight $2$.
+We assume $e \geq 2$.
+The notation is taken to mean that $M$ is a $3 \times (x+y+z+2)$-matrix, with $x$ columns equal to the entry below $x$ and so on, and columns appearing in any order.
+The subscripts on $1_y$ and $1_z$ should be ignored for the moment.
+Note that the matrices indexed by high superscripts are obtained from matrices directly above by rearranging the rows.

 \begin{proposition} Suppose that $e \geq 2$.
 Let $\blam = \Pt(B,M)$ be such that $S^\blam$ belongs to an indecomposable core block of weight $2$, where we may assume that $M \in \check\M$.
 Then $M$ has one of the following forms, for some $x,y,z \geq 0$ satisfying $x+y+z+2 = e$: